bepass-org/bepass/README.md

 ## Disclamer

 **⚠ WARNING:** **This is an EXPERIMENTAL Project, use it at your own risk!**
-# Bepass: A DPI bypassing tool!
+# Bepass: A DPI bypassing tool and Socks over Cloudflare Worker Proxy!

 This is a simple tool that utilizes tls client hello splitting attack in order to bypass the iran's dpi system.
 It won't work if the target machine's ip is blocked(Yet ?!)
+\
+\
+It also allow you to deploy a free and fast vless like proxy in cloudflare workers, just copy the worker.js to your worker and fill configs accordingly it will do the rest